-Washington- Revised Code, chapter 17.21, section 400, requires a certified applicator applying a pesticide to a ROW to post notice on each "power application apparatus" and have a copy of the pesticide's MSDS.
+Washington Revised Code, chapter 17.21,

+section 400, requires a certified applicator applying a pesticide to a ROW to post notice on each "power application apparatus" and have a copy of the pesticide's

+MSDS.
 If the certified applicator receives a written request for information regarding the ROW treatment, the applicator must provide the requestor with the name of the pesticide(s) and the MSDS, or the applicator may provide a department approved fact sheet on the pesticide.
-Sections 17.21.420 and 17.21.430 establish prior notification to anyone on abutting property who is on the department's pesticide-sensitive registry.
+Sections 13.21.420 and 13.21.430 establish prior notification to anyone on abutting property who is on the department's pesticide-sensitive registry.
 Enlistees must have documented medical proof of a person's sensitivity in order to be listed.
-For highway or road ROWs, this includes "that portion listed is required to have an IPM coordinator.
+For highway or road ROWs, this includes "that portion of the property within one-half mile of the principal place of residence" (RCW 17.21.420(2) (1998)).
+The list expires at the end of every year and thus renewal is necessary annually to be included.
+Notification to the abutting pesticidesensitive registers must be made at least two hours prior to the application or if for an immediate service call, at the time of the application.
+Notification can be made by telephone, in writing or in person, with the date and time of the application.

+Washington Revised Code, section 17.15, requires state agencies, including the Department of Agriculture, the State Noxious weed Control Board, the Department of Ecology, the Department of Fish and Wildlife, the Department of Transportation, the Parks and Recreation Commission, the Department of Natural Resources, the Department of Corrections, the Department of General Administration, and each state institution of higher education, for the institution's own building and grounds maintenance, to follow the principles of IPM.
+Each state agency listed is required to have an IPM coordinator.
 In response to the findings of the state's Environmental Impact Statement for roadside vegetation management in 1993, the Department of Transportation has developed an Integrated Vegetation Management for Roadside guidebook which is intended to provide the individual crew maintenance employees with a reference and guidelines for the application of IPM in the day to day work of highway maintenance.
 The Department of Transportation offers no-spray agreements through their local district offices.

-West Virginia- Legislative Rule, title 61 section 12D, requires prior notification for aerial herbicide applications made to utility ROWs.
+West Virginia Legislative Rule, title 61 section 12D, requires prior notification for aerial herbicide applications made to utility ROWs.
 Notification, made in writing between 60 and 120 days prior to the application, is given to "all news media" in the area to be treated, all persons in the spray area on the department's hypersensitivity registry and all property owners and tenants abutting the property who have made a written request to the utility to be notified.
 Notification includes general information regarding the application.
-Herbicides containing Picloram or Dicamba must not be applied by aircraft closer than 100 feet of public recreation areas, 150 feet of residential structures, 150 feet of barns and other outbuildings in use and 50 feet of roads.
+Herbicides containing Picloram or Dicamba must not be applied by aircraft closer then 100 feet of public recreation areas, 150 feet of residential structures, 150 feet of barns and other outbuildings in use and 50 feet of roads.
 All other herbicides must not be applied closer than 150 feet of public recreation areas, 100 feet of residential structures, 150 feet of barns and other outbuildings in use and 50 feet from roads.
-Utility ROWs include "those rights-ofway maintained by persons providing public service to the citizens of the state and may include but is not limited to electric companies, gas companies, communication companies and railroads" (WVCSR of the property within onehalf mile of the principal place of residence" (RCW 17.21.420(2) (1998)).
-The list expires at the end of every year and thus renewal is necessary annually to be included.
-Notification to the abutting pesticide-sensitive registers must be made at least 2 hours prior to the application or if for an immediate service call, at the time of the application.
-Notification can be made by telephone, in writing or in person, with the date and time of the application.

-tit 61 § 12D-2.1 (effective 1992)).
+Utility ROWs include "those rights-of-way maintained by persons providing public service to the citizens of the state and may include but is not limited to electric companies, gas companies, communication companies and railroads" (WVCSR tit 61 § 12D-2.1 (effective 1992)).